artainmo/red-tetris/README.md

 ### Run with Docker

-This is the recommended way to run the app on Linux, and also works on macos.
-It runs the app and a PostgreSQL database together via docker compose, so the [postgres app](https://postgresapp.com) is not needed.

 As a prerequisite, create a `.env` file at the root of the project containing the database credentials, for example:
 ```
 POSTGRES_USER=postgres